Academic program review

 Faculty CV’s are not limited in length.

-All of the tables in the template are examples of what we are looking for.
-Any questions about the actual data should go to the University Office of Institutional Analysis.
+Any questions about financial data directed to the University Office of Institutional Analysis.

 FAQ's by site visitors

-You will be responsible for arranging your flight reservations.
-Once you make your reservations, please forward them to the UPRA office at apr@asu.edu
+You are responsible for arranging your flight reservations.
+Once you make your reservations, please forward them to the UPRA Office at [email protected].

-The unit under review will forward the Reimbursement Claim Form to you along with your lodging and transportation information.
+The unit under review will forward the reimbursement claim form to you along with your lodging and information.

 The site visits take up two full days.
 Meetings start early on the first day and end late afternoon on the second day.

 You will want to make your arrival to Arizona the night before the first day of the visit.
-We suggest that you schedule departing flight arrangements not sooner than 7:00 p.m. on the second day to allow for transportation to the airport and security clearance.
-If it is more convenient for you to stay an extra night and fly out the next day, we encourage you to do that and you will be reimbursed for that expense.
+We suggest that you schedule departing flight arrangements no earlier than 7 p.m. on the second day to allow for transportation to the airport and security clearance.
+If it is more reasonable for you to stay an extra night and fly out the next morning (e.g., due to time zones), that can be accommodated.

 During a site visit you will:

-• meet with faculty, students, alumni, community representatives, unit administrators (e.g., academic dean, Provost’s Office)
+- Meet with faculty, students, alumni, community representatives, unit administrators (e.g., academic dean), etc.

-The UPRA office will send an invite to you for accessing a shared file that will hold the self-study report, the site visit schedule, and your travel itinerary.
-You should expect to receive this two weeks prior to your visit to Arizona State University.
+The UPRA Office will send an invitation to you for accessing a shared file that will hold the self-study report, the site visit schedule and your travel itinerary.
+You should expect to receive this two weeks prior to the site visit.

-The unit under review should receive all original receipts and the reimbursement claim form.
-Please contact the unit under review for where and to whom to send them.
+Send all original receipts and the reimbursement claim form to the unit.
+Please contact the unit under review for their point of contact for expenses.

-Once the UPRA office has received the site visit report and an executed signature page for each site visitor, the UPRA office will notify the unit under review to release all payments to the site visitors for expenses and honorariums.
+Once the UPRA Office has received the site visit report, we will notify the unit under review to process all payments to the site visitors for expenses and honorarium.